okbob/pltoolbox/README.md

 pltoolbox
 =========
-set of functions for usage from PostgreSQL stored procedures
+This is a collection of functions for use in PostgreSQL stored procedures.

-In order to compile and install this module you need to run the following command from a (root) Unix-like shell
+To compile and install this module, you need to run the following command from from a (root) Unix-like shell:

     USE_PGXS=1 make install

-In order to enable the module with its SQL interface you need to run the following command from your (non-mandatory root) shell (You may need to replace contrib with extension on some version)
+To enable this module with its SQL interface, you need to run the following command from your (non-mandatory root) shell (you may need to replace contrib with extension on some version).

     psql <connection string> -f $(pg_config --sharedir)/contrib/pltoolbox.sql <database>

-Remember that this command needs to be run again if you DROP and reCREATE a database, unless you run the above command into the template1 database.
+Remember that this command needs to be run again if you DROP and re-CREATE a database (unless you run the above command into the template1 database).
-To uninstall and disable the module you need to run the following:
+To uninstall and disable the module:

     psql <connection string> -f $(pg_config --sharedir)/contrib/uninstall_pstcoll.sql